steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 for these paths based on actual link bandwidth, changing the load distribution mechanism of the routers from ECMP to Unequal Cost Multipath (UCMP).
-This weight computation happens entirely based on information available within the Link-State IGP without changing the IGP behaviour itself, i.e. the path decision of the IGP (the chosen set of multipath next-hops) is not modified, just the weigthing of the paths.
+This weight computation happens entirely based on information available within the Link-State IGP.
+Note that the IGP path computation (SPF, Dijkstra-Algorithm) itself is not changed, i.e. the route selection of the IGP (the chosen set of multipath next-hops) is not modified, just the weigthing of the paths.

+## Objectives

+The objectives of the present specification, roughly in decreasing order of importance, are:

+* Representing a reasonable set of basic data types and structures using binary encoding.
+"Reasonable" here is largely influenced by the capabilities of JSON, with the single addition of adding raw byte strings.
+The structures supported are limited to trees; no loops or lattice-style graphs.

+* Being implementable in a very small amount of code, thus being applicable to constrained nodes {{?I-D.ietf-lwig-terminology}}, even of class 1.
+(Complexity goal.)
+As a corollary: Being close to contemporary machine representations of data (e.g., not requiring binary-to-decimal conversion).

 ## Terminology